Artist’s conception of the original Kapaleeswara Shiva Temple on the Mylapore seashore.

 Arulmigu Kapaleeswara Shiva & Devi Karpagambal of Mylapore, Chennai (Madras).

 Memorial plaque placed in the Kapaleeswara Shiva Temple by Arunai Vadivel Mudaliar in 1992 with the intention of informing the public about the destruction of the original temple by the Portuguese.
-The plaque contains wrong information regarding the alleged visit of St. Thomas to Mylapore that should be corrected or removed which should be removed.
+The plaque contains wrong information regarding the alleged visit of St. Thomas to Mylapore that should be corrected or removed.

 The Acts of Thomas records that Judas Thomas and Abbanes landed at Andropolis after a short sea journey, a royal city somewhere to the east of Jerusalem.
 Andropolis has been identified as Sandaruck (possibly ancient Tis, modern Chabahar), one of the many Alexandrias, in ancient Gedrosia (Balochistan).
 The geographical term “India” has been used twice in the text of the Acts of Thomas, and it is used as a synonym for Asia.